5280 Fall Classic Format and Rules

 The Tournament Directors of the 5280 Classic reserve the right to cancel, shorten, or reschedule tournament games due to inclement weather, poor field conditions, or player / spectator safety concerns and considerations.
 No refunds will be granted if these actions are necessary after the start of the tournament.
 If these actions are taken before the start of the tournament then teams will be refunded minus their deposit.
 Tournament Directors and their representatives will communicate game changes.
 Schedule changes will be available at the Information tent.

 People parking in the facility parking lots do so at their own risk.
-3d Lacrosse and David A. Lorenz Park are not responsible for damaged property.
+3d Lacrosse and Aurora Sports Park are not responsible for damaged property.

 Code of Conduct: US Lacrosse